 You may think you already know about breach detection systems.
 Intrusion detection systems (IDS) and intrusion prevention systems (IPS) have been around for some time now.
 However, if this is what you were thinking about when you read breach detection systems, you are looking in the wrong direction.
 The two are not the same thing.

-No time to read through all the details right now?
 Here is our list of the ten best breach detection systems:

 - BreachSight A cloud-based risk assessor and system breach scanner from UpGuard.